 All reported complaints/concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff or Volunteers- see Section 9.
+Anything that constitutes a concern/allegation against a member of staff or volunteer will be dealt with under the specific Procedures for managing allegations against staff, supply staff, volunteers and contractors.
+See Section 9.